noomdalv/rails_authentication/README.md

 This is the sixth project (collaborative) of the Main Ruby on Rails curriculum at Microverse - @microverseinc

     The goal was to create a rails project with user authentication(cookie signed) implementation.
+Anther objective was to create posts and providing all the information to logged user only.

     The project was completed using Rails 5.1.6 with Bootstrap and BCrypt for encryption.